agrc/gis.utah.gov/about/policy/open-sgid/index.md

 {: .text-left }

 - Search our [known-issues](https://github.com/agrc/open-sgid/issues) page if you are having trouble
-- {% include contact.html subject=page.title text="Contact " contact=site.data.contacts.opensgid %} if you encounter an new issue.
+- {% include contact.html subject=page.title text="Contact " contact=site.data.contacts.opensgid %} if you encounter a new issue.
 - Use for individual purposes only.
 Examples include:
   - Cartography
   - Geoprocessing